In This Article

 The short answer is no, but here's where the language gets a little bit fuzzy.
 In the non-medical community, patients tend to use the word "mole" as a blanket term for any kind of dark, raised bump, be it cancerous or not.
 In actuality, moles themselves are not cancerous, but moles with certain qualities have the potential to *evolve* into dangerous skin cancers like melanoma.
 Dermatologists use the terms "usual" and "typical" to describe moles that lack the signs a mole has potential to evolve into a melanoma.
 These moles are not dangerous, and oftentimes they're just genetic.

 Alternatively, the terms "unusual" and "atypical" are used to describe moles that possess certain qualities that signal the potential for melanoma to develop.
 (See more on the qualities of an atypical mole below.)
-Therefore, moles aren't actually cancerous themselves, certain moles just have the potential to evolve into skin cancer.
-Once the presence of cancer cells exists, the lump is no longer a "mole"—it's skin cancer.
+Therefore, again, moles aren't actually cancerous themselves, certain moles just have the potential to evolve into skin cancer.
+Once the presence of cancer cells exists, the lump may no longer be considered a "mole"—it's considered skin cancer.

 Signs That a Mole Should Be Removed